Do you struggle with achieving visibility at work?

-Consider taking a more strategic approach, instead, to get the right kind of attention and recognition.
+Consider taking a more strategic approach instead, to get the right kind of attention and recognition.

 - Get the information you need.
-Go through the meeting agenda and prepare questions, insights, or potential challenges you would like to discuss.
+Go over the meeting agenda and prepare questions, insights, or potential challenges you would like to discuss.
 The same applies in the case of a team chat app conversation — before replying, read the conversation thread and do a quick research about the topic discussed.

 - Listen as much as you contribute.
 Make sure to listen, read, and weigh out all the pros and cons before you decide to speak or post in a thread.

 - Be assertive.
 Don’t forget to apply the rules of assertive communication and business chat etiquette to ensure you’re making a professional impression.